BashCrash3rs/BashCrash3rs.github.io/_posts/2026-08-23-BrunnerCTF-Go-Go-Decompile.md

 <br><br>

 It displays this information in the Listing window.
+This is a data address that tells us there is some static data stored at the memory address represented by the hexadecimal <code class="language-plaintext highlighter-rouge">004cc9e8</code>.
+<br><br>

 ![base64 address](/assets/images/BrunnerCTF/Go-Go-Decompile/Ghidra-b64-memory-address.png)
 <br><br>